-- C1: CC test TOE It is used for developer testing and comes with SSH access and further modification, like the CC test controller daemon, to allow the test suite to access all TOE functionalities. - C2: PKI TOE with the only difference that a developer PKI is used for document related operations.
+- C1: PKI TOE This TOE is the TOE described in [6] with the only difference that a reference PKI is used for document related operations.
 This enables the TOE to connect to the developers PKI over the internet.
-This is not possible with the original PKI since it is restricted to registration offices. - C3: debug TOE with SSH access and a so called soft SAM, a software based implementation of the SAM.
-This allows the evaluator to perform tests that change certificates that are usually stored inside the SAM and thus cannot be changed.
+This is not possible with the original PKI since it is restricted to registration offices. - C2: CC test TOE It is used for developer testing and comes with SSH access and further modification, like the CC test controller daemon, to allow the test suite to access all TOE functionalities.
+This TOE uses long lasting certificates from the developer PKI.

-The C1 test configuration provides a dedicated test interface (accessible via SSH) that can be used to start test cases that are contained in the test framework.
+The C2 test configuration provides a dedicated test interface (accessible via SSH) that can be used to start test cases that are contained in the test framework.
 This is the only way to directly address the interfaces that the TOE provides during testing.
 The test cases of the developer cover the complete security functionality of the TOE.